gstlearn/gstlearn/README.md

 Note:

-* Using MingGW on a Windows where Visual Studio is also installed may need to add `-G "MSYS Makefiles"` in the first command.
+* Using MinGW on a Windows where Visual Studio is also installed may need to add `-G "MSYS Makefiles"` in the first command.

 ### Microsoft Visual Studio, XCode, ...